neicnordic/sda-s3proxy/dev_utils/README.md

 s3cmd -c proxyS3 ls s3://dummy ## List all files of the user using the proxy
 ```

->Note that the content of the file `proxyS3` will be modified since the the string `TOKEN` will be replaced by the actual token during the local deployment.
+>Note that the content of the file `proxyS3` will be modified since the string `TOKEN` will be replaced by the actual token during the local deployment.
 Make sure not to commit this change.

 If the above commands fail, you may also test if the interaction with the s3 server works without the proxy by
 ```bash